hoglet67/SBC09/doc/memory map 2pal.md

 TODO: Ask Dave, It looks to me as though the address lines 14..21 remain "MMU'd" during I/O accesses?

+DMB:

+"address lines" is a slightly ambiguous term here, and you will get into difficulties if you try to cast things as a flat 22-bit physical address space.

+A0..A15 are always driven by the CPU.

+QA14..21 are pulled down to zero when the MMU is disabled.
+Otherwise they are always driven by the MMU.
+QA13 is a special case depending on the 8K/16K mode.

+It's best to think of QA14..19 as being a memory block select, and as being invalid during I/O accesses (CPU address FC00-FEFF).
+In reality they are driven by MMU mapping of the top block, but the memory device selects are forced to be disabled.

 What's the intent with nCSEXT and nCSEXTIO - I'm a bit confused about the selection logic in PAL2

         CSEXT   =  (ENMMU & (!QA21 &  QA20 # IO) & !INTIO)                   & E;